RoskiDeluge/aleph-image-generator/README.md

 # imginate

-A camera for the AI era.
+A snapshot camera for the AI era.

 Create images with AI that can remember and are remembered.